“Sometimes “No” is the kindest word.”

 This is where technology becomes your friend.
 Turn off the signals that tell you every time an email lands in your inbox, or a text message arrives on your cell phone.
 Check these on a regular basis, of course, but don’t put yourself at their mercy.
 Program your email to sort your incoming messages—important clients in one folder, your boss in another.
 You might even go so far as to get two email addresses—one for people who need to reach you immediately, and one for everybody else.

 It’s a good idea to talk over your strategy with your boss, of course.
 Take the approach that you know you’re doing less than your best and you want to create space to improve your performance.
 Depending on your situation, you might ask to be dropped from certain projects or committees, or you might ask for short term help to clear out the backlog.

 Ginger was lucky that she recognized her problem before it caused her serious trouble.
 Long term work and communications overload can damage your health, your relationships, and your work performance.
 Ginger took steps to resolve her situation, and over time she learned to say “no” in a way that made others feel she was doing them a favor.

 Are you facing a personal tsunami at work?
-Email Joel and get some tips on how you can avoid the oncoming disaster, or read his book Time Management Mastery for more advice on lowering stress and boosting productivity.
+Email Joel to get tips on how to avoid the oncoming disaster, or read his book Time Management Mastery for more advice on lowering stress and boosting productivity.